-The District has reserved in the Bond Order the right to issue the remaining \$19,600,000 in authorized but unissued water, wastewater and drainage facilities bonds and such additional bonds as may hereafter be approved by both the Board of Directors and voters of the District.
-All of the remaining \$19,600,000 water, wastewater and drainage facilities bonds may be issued by the District from time to time for qualified purposes, as determined by the Board of Directors of the District, subject to the approval of the Attorney General of the State of Texas and the TCEQ.
-In the opinion of the District's engineer, the remaining authorization should be sufficient to reimburse the Developer for the water, wastewater and drainage facilities required to serve development within the District.
+FUTURE DEBT...
+The District has reserved in the Bond Order the right to issue the remaining \$80,494,610 authorized but unissued unlimited tax bonds and such additional bonds as may hereafter be approved by both the Board of Directors and voters of the District.
+All of the remaining \$80,494,610 unlimited tax bonds which have heretofore been authorized by the voters of the District may be issued by the District from time to time for qualified purposes, as determined by the Board of Directors of the District, subject to the approval of the City, the Attorney General of the State of Texas and the TCEQ.
+In the opinion of the District's engineer, the remaining authorization should be sufficient to reimburse the Developer for the development within the District.
 See "THE SYSTEM."